 If you didn't know that there are different ways to do a walking meditation, it's time to explore this for yourself and see which way resonates with you.
+It can be fun to try different techniques.

 Doing walking meditation simply means being 'present', and placing all your attention on your walking.
 You use your body's senses to fully experience the movements.

-This means to notice what your body is doing when it walks, when it moves.
+Notice what your body is doing when it walks, when it moves.
 We usually take walking for granted and often don't think about it.
 Walking meditation is a moving meditation.

 You can do this anywhere that is safe, like inside your home or outside in nature where they is no danger of traffic, for example.